Initiatives for Biodiversity

 The Daiichi Sankyo Group believes that the conservation of biodiversity and the sustainable use of ecosystem services are essential in performing business.
 We therefore promote biodiversity initiatives to achieve the Nature Positive*1.

-*1Nature Positive is a global societal goal defined as ‘Halt and reverse nature loss by 2030 on a 2020 baseline, and achieve full recovery by 2050 for the benefit of people and planet
+*1Nature Positive is a global societal goal defined as ‘Halt and reverse nature loss by 2030 on a 2020 baseline, and achieve full recovery by 2050 for the benefit of people and planet.

 Governance